 Eight hundred miles south of Miami by sea, Haiti shares the island of Hispaniola with the Dominican Republic.
-There are more than 8 million people within its mountainous 10,000 square miles, making Haiti the most densely populated and poorest nation in the Western Hemisphere.
+There are almost 10 million people within its mountainous 10,000 square miles, making Haiti the most densely populated and poorest nation in the Western Hemisphere.

 Drinking water usually comes from a polluted river, a ditch or open pond.
 Food is so scarce and expensive that most Haitian children receive less nutrition than the average American house pet.
 It is estimated that 42% of all children under the age of five are severely or moderately stunted in growth due to malnutrition.

 A recent report from the United Nations Development Program described health care in Haiti as nearly catastrophic.
 One of every three deaths in Haiti is that of a child.
 With most people earning less than $1 a day, many do without medicine.
 Death during childbirth is the second leading cause of death among women, HIV rates are climbing, and tuberculosis is common, the report said.
 There are an estimated 163,000 children who are orphans due to their parents dying from AIDS.

 Here are some staggering facts about the situation in Haiti:

 - 42% of children less than five years of age suffer from stunting of growth.